A recent article discussed high intensity interval training (“HIIT”) and the risks associated with that form of training:

 One of the things I really like about the approach he taught me is that I spend a lot less time sitting around between sets.
 I recognize that the rest between sets is integral to the workout but when you only have 40 minutes to hit the gym (and that includes getting inside, getting changed, and getting back out the door), spending 15 of those minutes not moving didn’t feel like the best use of my time.
 When I’m up to it, I can go balls out for about 30-35 of those minutes and then recover on the train ride home.

 In order to begin, two pieces of information are needed.
 The first is the SAID principle, which dictates that the body adapts to specific demands imposed on it.
 In other words, you get better at doing something the more you do it.
-The second piece of information is that more than anything else, these kinds of workouts are bringing sedentary individuals, accessories and other equipment into fitness.
+The second piece of information is that more than anything else, these kinds of workouts are bringing sedentary individuals into fitness.
 The before/after pictures I mention show just that.
 It’s also safe to assume that many of these individuals have tried other forms of exercise, usually in a commercial gym, and failed miserably, hated it, quit, etc.

 Mix these two variables together and this is what happens: a sedentary individual is going to get exposed to a lot of stress through hard exercise.
 Being out of shape, the body is going to feel tremendous amounts of stress at a very low work capacity.
 Over time, the body adapts to the stress.
 Work capacity increases.
 Strength increases.
 Body composition improves (especially if diet is accounted for as well).
 Given the fact that these workouts are usually done in a social environment, people respond favorably to that and push harder than they have otherwise.
 Give it enough time, and those formerly sedentary people are very fit.
 Many of them may very well be in the best shape of their lives.
 They’ve achieved goals that they may not have thought possible.
 That hard work equates to results gets ingrained in the mindset, and with the desire for results mixed with the confidence gained from doing hard workouts, it can and does foster a go-hard-or-go-home mentality towards exercise.